Why would I choose a compound turbo kit over a single turbo? How does a single vs twin turbo setup perform? Is twin turbo better than single?

 Here is a quick science lesson: If you see boost pressure on your truck at 35 psi, this is actually the gauge pressure (psig).
 The zero on the gauge is actually 14.7 psi (at sea level), so the actual pressure is what you read on your gauge (35) + 14.7 which equals 49.7 psi.

-What does this mean for my turbo?
+What does this mean for my turbo and is twin turbo better than single?

 What this means is that the pressure trying to get into the turbo is only 14.7 psi, and despite how fast you spin the turbo, there is only 14.7 psi pushing air in.
-So, if you spin the turbo too fast it becomes inefficient at bringing new air in, and it becomes increasingly harder to get exhaust out.
+So, if you spin the turdo too fast it becomes inefficient at bringing new air in, and it becomes increasingly harder to get exhaust out.

 Is there an easy way to fix the air pressure problem?